gitstua/gh-assessment/README.md

 Custom attributes was added for `helpURL` and `helpURLTitle` which are used to link to the help page for each question in the results tab.

-Scoring is simply based upon how many questions a user enters `yes` to at present.
-Future versions could have a score column next to each question in the CSV.
+Scoring is based upon if the answer matches the correctAnswer column next to each question in the CSV.

 ## To update questions
 1. Edit questions.csv - avoid commas at this stage since this may break things